Jingle Bell Ball: 2023

 The 2023 Jingle Bell Ball was announced on Friday 10 November.
-The dates of the ball were Saturday 9 December and Sunday 10 December.
-This was Kemp's final year of hosting the Jingle Bell Ball after he confirmed his departure on Capital FM to focus on his television career.
-The line-up for night one was announced on Wednesday 15 November and Thursday 16 November for night two was also confirmed.
+The dates of the ball were 9 and 10 December.
+This was Roman Kemp's final year of hosting the Jingle Bell Ball, having confirmed his departure on Capital FM to focus on his television career at the start of the following year.
+The line-up for night 1 was announced on Wednesday 15 November and Thursday 16 November for night 2 was also confirmed.
 Barclaycard remained the sponsors for the ball.
 Alicia Keys and Sam Ryder performed in both nights of the ball.
 The 2023 Jingle Bell Ball was held at The O2 Arena at Greenwich Peninsula in Greater London.

 Both nights of the Jingle Bell Ball were hosted by Roman Kemp, Siân Welby and Chris Stark.
-The Ball started at 6:00pm GMT and ended at 10:30pm GMT on both nights.
-Performances and backstage videos could be found on @CapitalOfficial and #CapitalJBB on Instagram, Twitter, Snapchat, Facebook, YouTube and TikTok.
-Highlights from the ball was broadcast on ITV (plus streaming services ITVX and STV Player) for the first time on Sunday 17 December.

 This was MistaJam’s last Jingle Bell Ball DJ set after he announced his departure from "The Capital Weekender" on 29 June 2024.

-Capital broadcast live shows backstage from the O2 over the course of the whole weekend, as follows.